 INE (SC) ICE Brent (B) CME WTI (CL) DME Oman (OQD) ICE Futures Abu Dhabi Murban (ADM) Price Limits Within ±4% from the settlement price of the previous day Interval price limits (IPL) functionality acts as a temporary circuit breaker feature on the electronic platform, to diminish the likelihood and extent of short- term price spikes or aberrant market moves.
 While designed to be in force throughout each trading day, it is expected the protections will be triggered only in the case of extreme price moves over very short periods of time A circuit breaker that triggers a 2-minute trading halt upon touching a specific price range.
 Price limit is removed after the fourth triggering on a trading day None Interval price limits (IPL) functionality acts as a temporary circuit breaker feature on the electronic platform, to diminish the likelihood and extent of short- term price spikes or aberrant market moves.
-While designed to be in force throughout each trading day, it is expected the protections will be triggered only in the case of extreme price moves over very short periods of time Minimum Trading Margin 5% of contract value progressively lower Initial margin: \$4,000-\$12,000/lot, progressively lower for the longer-dated contracts 9 Maintenance margin: \$11,800-\$9,000/lot, progressively lower for the longer-dated contracts 10 Initial margin: \$3,259.1-\$8,890/lot Contract Months Monthly contracts of recent 12 consecutive months followed by 8 quarterly contracts 96 consecutive months Monthly contracts listed for the current year and the next 8 calendar years and 2 additional contract months.
+While designed to be in force throughout each trading day, it is expected the protections will be triggered only in the case of extreme price moves over very short periods of time Minimum Trading Margin 5% of contract value Initial margin: \$2,326.3-7,430/lot, progressively lower for the longer-dated contracts 6 for the longer-dated contracts 7 Maintenance margin: \$5,600-8,000/lot, progressively lower for the longer-dated contracts 8 Initial margin: \$2,491.9-6,990/lot, progressively lower for the longer-dated contracts 9 Contract Months Monthly contracts of recent 12 consecutive months followed by 8 quarterly contracts 96 consecutive months Monthly contracts listed for the current year and the next 10 calendar years and 2 additional contract months.
 List monthly contracts for a new calendar year and 2 additional contract months following the termination of trading in the December contract of the current year Consecutive months are listed for the current year and the next 5 years.
-A new 48 consecutive Trading Hours 9:00-11:30, 13:30-15:00 Beijing Time and other hours specified by INE.
+A new calendar year will be added following the termination of trading in the December contract of the current year 48 consecutive Trading Hours 9:00-11:30, 13:30-15:00 Beijing Time and other hours specified by INE.
 Continuous trading hours are 21:00- 2:30 (+1 day) New York Time: 20:00-18:00 (+1 day) London Time: 00:00-22:00 Singapore Time: 08:00-06:00 (+1 day) Sunday Open London: 22:00 CME Globex: 18:00-17:00 New York Time (Eastern Time) Sunday to Friday with a 60-minute break each day beginning at 17:00 Electronic trading is open from 16:00 CST/CDT Sundays and from 16:45 CST/CDT Monday to Thursday and closes at 16:00 CST/ CDT the next day, Monday to Friday New York Time: 20:00-18:00 (+1 day) London Time: 00:00-22:00 Singapore Time: 08:00-06:00 (+1 day) Sunday Open London: 22:00